 Actress and prolific scientific thinker Hedy Lamarr introduced revolutionary ideas within radio technology that led to today’s WiFi.
 Bluetooth technology also would not be possible without her discovery, so get kids learning how these staples actually work!

 Building a Future of Gender Equality in STEM

 At iD Tech, we work every day to close gender representation gaps persistent in STEM education.
 The numbers don’t lie: there’s a lot of work to do to level the playing field.

 True to our roots as a mother-daughter founded company, gender equality advocacy is at the forefront of what we do.
-58% of first-time iD Tech campers are young women, and we strive to create experiences that encourage confidence and spark an interest in STEM.
+Over half of of first-time iD Tech campers are young women, and we strive to create experiences that encourage confidence and spark an interest in STEM.